primishra/primishra/README.md

 #### Work Experience

+- Research Intern at IISER Kolkata (May 2021 - Present)
 - Student Researcher at BIT Mesra (January 2021 - Present)
-- Research Intern, IIM Calcutta (May 2020 - September 2020)
+- Research Intern at IIM Calcutta (May 2020 - September 2020)
-- Research Intern, IASST Guwahati (DST Lab, Govt. of India) (May 2019 - June 2019)
+- Research Intern at IASST Guwahati (DST Lab, Govt. of India) (May 2019 - June 2019)

 #### Connect with me